johnnguyencodes/snappy-recipes/README.md

 * The user can view a preview of the recipe, and can navigate to its webpage in a new browser tab.

-* The app is mobile responsive and can be used on the following devices:
+* The app is mobile responsive and can be used on the following devices in portrait and landscape mode:
-  * iPhone 6/7/8: Portrait and Landscape
+  * iPhone 6/7/8
-  * iPhone 6/7/8 Plus: Portrait and Landscape
+  * iPhone 6/7/8 Plus
-  * iPhone X: Portrait only
+  * iPhone X
-  * iPad: Portrait and Landscape
+  * iPad
-  * iPad Pro: Portrait and Landscape
+  * iPad Pro

 ### Issues
-* App layout is not (yet) optimized for iPhone X in Landscape.
 * Using the app on an iPhone causes the form's layout to temporarily break when an image is being processed.

 ## Lessons Learned